trevorjohns/WealthsimplePortfolioAnalyzer/README.md

 run `npm install` to download the dependencies

-naviagate to the login.js file at the root and update the email/password varibles with your wealthsimple login information
+The repo is set up with sample positions, if you wish to see your own please follow these steps:

-run `npm run setup` to initialize the server with your data, you'll be prompted for a one-time password from your email
+naviagate to the login.js file at the root and update the email/password varibles with your wealthsimple login information, then run `npm run setup` to initialize the server with your data, you'll be prompted for a one-time password from your email

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.